-The dense forests in the Rhine plain were cleared on Karl's orders and with vines out Hungary.
-Italy.
-Spain, Lorraine and the Champagne planted.
-It was the selection quality full varieties paid great attention to the "good Frankish Varieties were separated from the "bad hunnic varieties".
-Whether the "hunnisch" already at that time on the grape variety Heunisch(Gouais blanc ), is rather doubtful, but not impossible.
-Also in determining the best vineyard locations, the emperor allegedly took influence.
-He watched him on a boat trip on the Rhine to his Palatinate in Ingelheim(Rheinhessen) that on the slopes of the Rüdesheimer Berges the snow first melted and then ordered to plant a vineyard here and with vines out Orleans to plant.
-Maybe it was the revived grape variety.
-However, it is not certain which spot exactly it was, because the famous Rheingauer Lagen Steinberg and Johannisberg emerged much later.
+The dense forests in the Rhine plain were cleared on Karl's instructions and planted with vines from Hungary, Italy, Spain, Lorraine and Champagne.
+Great attention was paid to the selection of high-quality grape varieties by separating the "good Franconian varieties" from the "bad Hunnish varieties".
+Whether the "Hunnish" already then referred to the grape variety Heunisch(Gouais Blanc) is rather doubtful, but not impossible.
+Also in determining the best vineyard locations the emperor allegedly had an influence.
+He observed during a boat trip on the Rhine to his Palatinate in Ingelheim(Rheinhessen) that on the slopes of the Rüdesheimer Berg the snow first melted and then ordered to plant a vineyard here and to plant with vines from Orléans.
+Possibly it was the revived grape variety.
+It is not certain, however, exactly which site was actually involved, as the famous Rheingau sites of Steinberg and Johannisberg were only established much later.